allround-coder/allround-coder.github.io/_posts/2024-05-16-16BestRubyFrameworksforWebDevelopment2024.md

 # Hanami

 With its concise architecture design and main object approach, Hanami [9] is considered one of the best Ruby frameworks and is widely popular as an alternative to Rails.
-Hanami has been “sorted” in design and provides small files that can be used independently to create project stacks.
+Hanami has been "sorted" in design and provides small files that can be used independently to create project stacks.
 Hanami is lightweight, consumes fewer resources, and reduces memory by 60% compared to other large Ruby frameworks.

 ![Best Ruby Frameworks for Web Development](/assets/img/2024-05-16-16BestRubyFrameworksforWebDevelopment2024_5.png)